EvaMartinuzzi/RocketMilesAssignment/README.md

 1. ```git clone git@github.com:EvaMartinuzzi/RocketMilesAssignment.git``` into the file of your choosing
 2. In your terminal of choice, cd into this repository and run ```mvn clean install``` just to ensure there are no issues with maven
-3. Open module in IntelliJ (will need to set up maven as a framework, will need to go to File => Project Structure, click dependencies, +, and add your selenium zip and jar).
+3. Open module in IntelliJ (may need to set up maven as a framework, may need to go to File => Project Structure, click dependencies, +, and add your selenium zip and jar IF step 4 does not work upon initial opening in IntelliJ).
 For more info on setting up click this link:

       * Setting up IntelliJ with Maven: https://saucelabs.com/resources/articles/getting-started-with-webdriver-in-java-using-intellij-on-windows
 4. Right click on the module and select "Run All Tests"